maddc0de/CV/README.md

 #### Adaptability

-- Completed a transformative one-year exchange program in Japan.
-Adapted to a new culture and language, which is similar to the process of acquiring technical skills in software development.
+- Completed a transformative one-year exchange program in Japan where I adapted to a new culture and language, which is similar to the process of acquiring technical skills in software development.
 - Transitioned from a design-focused background to a more technical course in Industrial Digitalisation and the intensive Makers' coding bootcamp.
-- Caregiving during Covid times, pivoted and took on the responsibility of caring for my medically ill grandmother full time which has required me to handle stressful situations and find creative solutions to unexpected challenges.
+- Caregiving during Covid times, pivoted and took on the responsibility of caring for my medically ill grandmother full time, which required me to handle stressful situations and find creative solutions to unexpected challenges.

 #### User-focused approach

 - Leveraged my design background to prioritise user needs and specifications when solving problems, applying the principles of human-centred design.
 I understand that the user is at the centre of every product, and my approach to problem-solving reflects this mindset.
 - Demonstrated a strong commitment to customer satisfaction through over 4 years of experience providing exceptional and consistent customer service within the retail industry.
 Consistently met and exceeded customer expectations.

-## Experience
+## Education

-**Makers Academy** (November 2021 - March 2023)
+### Makers Academy (February 2023 - June 2023)
+#### Software Development Bootcamp

 16-week immersive Software Development Bootcamp that closely emulated a real-world Agile work setting, providing me with an experience that surpassed a standard course curriculum.
 [Click here](https://github.com/maddc0de/learning-journey-at-makers/blob/main/README.md) to know more about my learning journey with Makers:

 - Collaborated effectively as a valuable member of Agile teams.
 Utilising agile best practices including daily stand-ups, retrospectives, and short delivery cycles to foster good communication and ensure efficient teamwork.
-- Daily pair-programming in order to problem-solve efficiently and write code collaboratively.
+- Daily pair programming in order to problem-solve efficiently and write code collaboratively.
-- Familiar in OOP principles in JavaScript - utilised classes and objects to create modular and reusable code.
+- Familiar with OOP principles in JavaScript - utilised classes and objects to create modular and reusable code.
 - Applied Test-Driven Development (TDD) methodology to guarantee code functionality, resulting in enhanced code quality and reliability.
 This experience positions me well for implementing Behavior-Driven Development (BDD) as well, as it aligns with my focus on delivering high-quality, user-centric solutions.
 - Proficient in implementing efficient web routes using a lightweight framework and understanding HTTP requests/responses for effective client-server communication in web applications.
 - Participated in code reviews, where fellow peers and coaches reviewed and provided feedback on my written code.